 The case highlights the confusion around the use of the word “natural” in in the industry.
 The Food and Drug Administration doesn’t currently have a definition for what constitutes a natural product.
 But it says that it doesn’t object to the term’s use if the food doesn’t have “added color, artificial flavors or synthetic substances.”

-Notably, the FDA says it’s difficult to define a food product that is natural, since it has likely been processed and is no longer a “product of the earth.”
+Notably, the FDA said it’s difficult to define a food product that is natural, since it has likely been processed and is no longer a “product of the earth.”

 “This company is basically surrendering the use of the offensive, deceptive marketing term,” Simon said.

-The lawsuit against PepsiCo noted that the company cultivates a “healthy and socially conscious image” to boost sales of the drinks, which typically cost around $4 a bottle.
-It noted that PepsiCo knew its target market would be willing to pay more for natural drinks that are 100% juice and free of genetically modified organisms.
+One of the lawsuits against PepsiCo noted that the company cultivates a “healthy and socially conscious image” to boost sales of the drinks, which typically cost around $4 a bottle.
+It noted that PepsiCo knew its target market would be willing to pay more for natural drinks that are 100 percent juice and free of genetically modified organisms.

 The lawsuit also claimed that PepsiCo used genetically modified organisms in its Naked juices.
 In its statement, the company denied that claim and said its drinks will continue to be labeled “non-GMO.”
 It said it plans to enlist a third-party to confirm the non-GMO status of the juices.